ACX pays US users monthly by check or direct deposit, and UK-based users are paid quarterly via electronic payments in local currency (GBP).

-Royalties start higher if you choose distribution exclusively through ACX, which today gets your audiobook listed on Audible.com, Amazon.com, and iTunes—the three main retailers of audiobooks in the world.
-If you choose non-exclusive distribution, you can sell your audiobook wherever else you’d like, and you will be paid the base escalator royalty rate, which starts at 25% and grows to 90% as you sell more units.
-At least $50 in royalties must be accrued before Audible cuts a check.
+Royalties of 40% will be paid if you choose exclusive distribution exclusively through ACX, which today gets your audiobook listed on Audible, Amazon, and iTunes—the three main retailers of audiobooks in the world.
+If you choose non-exclusive distribution, you can sell your audiobook wherever else you’d like, and you will be paid 25%.

-If you didn’t earn at least $50 in royalties, you wouldn’t have gotten a check.
-ACX does not mail royalty checks for less than $50.
+If you didn’t earn at least $50 in royalties, you wouldn’t have received a payment.
+ACX does not make royalty payments for less than $50.

 Just like in the print book world, this can vary widely.
 Some audiobooks don’t sell many units, but happily, most sell hundreds or thousands.
 Some even sell tens of thousands.
 And the rare breakout bestseller can drive hundreds of thousands of audiobook sales.